-Furthermore, all employees are required to uphold the obligation to maintain confidentiality as outlined in the Staff Handbook and confidentiality policy.
+All employees are required to uphold the obligation to maintain confidentiality as outlined in the Staff Handbook and confidentiality policy.
+Employees are required to sign a confidentiality document when commencing employment with Kinergy.
 They are not allowed to disclose confidential information, including customer information and privacy, during and after employment.
-The Group has also implemented firewall, anti-virus, and anti-spam solutions for the IT systems to safeguard confidential information and are routinely upgraded.
-The Disaster Recovery Plan and Cyber and Data Security Incident Response Plan have been implemented and included in the MIS Procedures and Policy to ensure the integrity of information maintained on the IT system of the Group and assist in the recovery of business process following a network security incident.
+The Group has also implemented firewall, anti-virus, and anti-spam solutions for the information technology ("IT") systems to safeguard confidential information and are routinely upgraded.
+The Disaster Recovery Plan and Cyber and Data Security Incident Response Plan have been implemented and included in the MIS Procedures and Policy to ensure the integrity of information maintained on the IT system of the Group and assist in the recovery of business processes following a network security incident.
 These policies and plans are reviewed regularly to ensure their effectiveness.